"In any given moment we have two options: to step forward into growth or step back into safety."

 Connect with a Therapist Today

-We are currently conducting sessions in-person and via Telehealth video or phone calls.
+Currently conducting sessions in-person and via Telehealth video or phone calls.
 Find a therapist you connect with and call or email today to get started on your journey towards mental health.
-We accept some insurance plans, in and out of network: United Healthcare (UHC), Oxford, UMR, Medicare, Aetna, NYSHIP, Cigna, BCBS, GHI and more.
+Some insurance plans accepted, in and out of network: United Healthcare (UHC), Oxford, UMR, Medicare, Aetna, NYSHIP, Cigna, BCBS, GHI and more.

 Jamie Worthman, LMSW

 When people experience emotional pain or are struggling with their relationship to themselves, it can affect all areas of their lives.
 My passion is bringing understanding and healing to people struggling with these wounds.
 I help my clients find healthy perceptions of themselves, grow in self-worth, understand the origins of their wounds, and overcome the strong emotions that they evoke.